bolmaster2/http-signature/README.md

 When using a standard to sign your HTTP requests you don't need to write a custom implementation every time.
 There's [loads of libraries](https://httpsig.org/) across languages that's implementing it!

+Use your favorite http clients to sign requests and your favorite frameworks to verify them, see [Outgoing request examples](#outgoing-request-examples) and [Incoming request examples](#incoming-request-examples)

 ## Installation

 ```shell